davenatx/hc_probate/README.md

 ToDo
 ----
 * Is MRS a suffix?
 I do not believe it is.
-* How should I handle records with blank first name?
+* How should I handle records with a blank first name?
 * What should I do about records missing a document type?
 (Already added NOTPRO to a few blank ones in vol 1)
 * I completed the rought CSV parser.
 Now I need to convert that list of